-BASIC ENGINE LAB

-This lab will be based on Briggs and Stratton and Honda single cylinder overhead valve engines.
+BASIC 2 & 4 CYCLE ENGINE LAB (2 credits) This lab will be based on Briggs and Stratton and Honda single cylinder overhead valve engines.
 Students will disassemble, measure components, grind valves and seats and in general rebuild the engine.

-ATV & SNOWMOBILE SYSTEMS

-A general study of topics which make snowmobile and ATV service unique in the industry.
+ATV & SNOWMOBILE SYSTEMS (2 credits) A general study of topics which make snowmobile and ATV service unique in the industry.
 Topics to be explored: 2 and 4 wheel drive systems, ski and track systems, air induction, cooling systems, skis and steering components.